Tito Cánepa Collection

 The prominent art historian and critic Edward J. Sullivan locates Mr. Cánepa in "the second generation of Latin American modernists" who came to the artistic fore in the 1930s and 1940s.
 He elaborates: "While they incorporated the achievements of the radical modernists of the previous decades, they also imbued their own art with a renewed interest in classicism and, at times, a personal and political concern for the social realities of the day."
 According to Mr. Sullivan, what distinguished Mr. Cánepa's art is "the manifestation of the benevolence of divinity expressed in uniquely human terms."

-The Tito Enrique Cánepa Collection consists of 53 drawings and sketches; correspondence with his cousin, Juan Isidro Jiménez Grullón (253 items, 1945-1982); subject files; numerous photographs and contact prints depicting Cánepa, his family, and his paintings; and other documents produced or collected by Cánepa.
+The Tito Enrique Cánepa Collection consists of 53 drawings and sketches; subject files; numerous photographs and contact prints depicting Cánepa, his family, and his paintings; and other documents produced or collected by Cánepa.
 The collection also contains three paintings, “Caonabo”, 1984; “Mirabal Sisters” (“Las hermanas Mirabal”), 1985; and “The Gulf of Arrows” (“Golfo de las flechas”), 1987.
 The gesso on panel “Caonabo”, 48”x36”, portrays a faceless Spaniard in armor, Alonso Ojeda, moments after presenting the powerful Caonabo with the gift of handcuffs.
 The oil on canvas “Mirabal Sisters”, 48”x23”, depicts the heads of the three Dominican martyrs in the struggle against Trujillo.
 The sisters’ faces are figurative while the rest of the painting is abstract; the colors display influences of fauvism.
 The oil on canvas “Gulf of Arrows”, 60”x44”, is a cubist-influenced work that appears to address the Dominican landscape, culture, and politics.

 The collection documents the life, work, and artistic trajectory of this important Dominican-American artist.
 It also shows how Dominicans immigrants often retained strong ties with the culture and politics of their native island while actively engaging in political and social life in the United States.
-Finally, it contains photographs and correspondence that address the earliest Dominican immigrants, 1930s-1960.
+Finally, it contains photographs that depict the earliest Dominican immigrants, 1930s-1960.